hunteke/temoa/docs/source/Documentation.rst

 line 18 creates the actual inequality comparison.
-This line is superfluous, but we leave it in the code as a reminder that inequality operators (i.e. :code:`<=` and :code:`>=`) with a Pyomo object (like supply) generate a Pyomo *expression object*, not a boolean True or False as one might expect.
-It is this expression object that must be returned to Pyomo, as on line 19.
+This line is superfluous, but we leave it in the code as a reminder that inequality operators (i.e. :code:`<=` and :code:`>=`) with a Pyomo object (like supply) generate a Pyomo *expression object*, not a boolean True or False as one might expect.\ [#return_expression]_ It is this expression object that must be returned to Pyomo, as on line 19.

-The actual DemandConstraint differs from this one in only a couple of ways.
-First, rather than calling the Demand_Constraint function for every possible tuple combination, Temoa indexes DemandConstraint with a sparse index:
+In the above implementation, the constraint is called for every tuple in the Cartesian product of the indices, and the constraint must then decide whether each tuple is valid.
+The below implementation differs from the one above because it only calls the constraint rule for the valid tuples within the Cartesian product, which is computationally more efficient than the simpler implementation above.

-.. topic:: temoa_model.py (actual implementation)
+.. topic:: in ``temoa_model.py`` (actual implementation)

-   ...

    .. code-block:: python
       :linenos:

-      M.DemandConstraint_psdc = Set( dimen=4, rule=lambda M: M.Demand.sparse_iterkeys() )
+      M.DemandConstraint_psdc = Set( dimen=4, rule=DemandConstraintIndices )
       # ...
       M.DemandConstraint = Constraint( M.DemandConstraint_psdc, rule=Demand_Constraint )

-   ...

-As discussed above, the DemandConstraint is only valid for modeler-specified ``<p``,\ ``s``,\ ``d``,\ ``dem>`` tuples.
-Pyomo makes these accessible via the parameter methods :code:`sparse_iterkeys()` and :code:`sparse_keys()`.
-(In this context, they both have the same result, so the decision of which to use is outside the scope of this document.)
-To create an index set from these, one must make use of two keyword arguments to Pyomo's :code:`Set` class:
-:code:`dimen=` and :code:`rule=`.
-The :code:`dimen` keyword tells Pyomo how
-many items each tuple will have (the dimensionality of the set), and the :code:`rule` keyword should specify a function that will define the elements (tuples) in the set.
-In this case, the function for :code:`rule` is so simple that there is no need to create a function elsewhere in the code base.
-Instead, a one-line `lambda function`_ returns the keys of the Demand parameter from the instantiated model.
-Finally, in place of the four sets specified in the non-sparse implementation, one can use the now-available sparse-set :code:`DemandConstraint_psdc`.
-Pyomo will now only call the constraint implementation rule for the items in the :code:`DemandConstraint_psdc` set, or only for those Demands that the modeler specified.
+As discussed above, the DemandConstraint is only valid for certain :math:`\tuple{p, s, d, dem}` tuples.
+Since the modeler can specify demand distribution per commodity (necessary to model demands like heating, that do not make sense in the summer), Temoa must ascertain the exact valid tuples.
+We have implemented this logic in the function :code:`DemandConstraintIndices` in ``temoa_lib.py``.
+Thus, Line 1 tells Pyomo to instantiate :code:`DemandConstraint_psdc` as a Set of 4-length tuples indices (:code:`dimen=4`), and populate it with what Temoa's rule :code:`DemandConstraintIndices` returns.
+We omit here an explanation of the implementation of the :code:`DemandConstraintIndices` function, stating merely that it returns the exact indices over which the DemandConstraint must to be created.
+With the sparse set :code:`DemandConstraint_psdc` created, we can now can use it in place in place of the four sets specified in the non-sparse implementation.
+Pyomo will now call the constraint implementation rule the minimum number of times.

-On the choice of :code:`_psdc` for the index set name, there is no Pyomo-enforced restriction.
+On the choice of the :code:`_psdc` suffix for the index set name, there is no Pyomo-enforced restriction.
 However, use of an index set in place of the non-sparse specification obfuscates over what indexes a constraint is defined.
-While it is not impossible to deduce, either from the mathematical documentation or from looking at the rule implementation of the constraint, the Temoa convention includes in index set names the one-character version of each set dimension.
+While it is not impossible to deduce, either from this documentation or from looking at the :code:`DemandConstraintIndices` or :code:`Demand_Constraint` implementations, the Temoa convention includes in index set names the one-character version of each set dimension.
 In this case, the name :code:`DemandConstraint_psdc` implies that this set has a dimensionality of 4, and (following the :ref:`naming scheme
 <naming_conventions>`) the first index of each tuple will be an element of
-:math:`time\_optimize`, the second an element of :math:`time\_season`, the third an element of :math:`time\_of\_day`, and the fourth a commodity.
-From the contextual information that this is the Demand constraint, one can assume that the ``c`` represents an element from :math:`commodity\_demand`.
+:code:`time_optimize`, the second an element of :code:`time_season`, the third an element of :code:`time_of_day`, and the fourth a commodity.
+From the contextual information that this is the Demand constraint, one can assume that the ``c`` represents an element from :code:`commodity_demand`.

 Over a sparse-index, the constraint implementation changes only slightly:

-.. topic:: temoa_rules.py (actual implementation)
+.. topic:: in ``temoa_rules.py`` (actual implementation)

-   ...

    .. code-block:: python
       :linenos:
       :emphasize-lines: 2-5,15

       def Demand_Constraint ( M, p, s, d, dem ):
-         if not (M.Demand[p, s, d, dem] > 0):
-            # User must have supplied a 0 demand: no need to create a useless
-            # constraint like X >= 0
-            return Constraint.Skip

          supply = sum(
            M.V_FlowOut[p, s, d, S_i, S_t, S_v, dem]